nicholaspatrickhill/PepperApp/README.md

 	Description: Update a pepper entry from the database by name.
 - **'/api/pepper/{pepperName}'** (DELETE)
 	Description: Remove a pepper entry from the database by name.

+Successful requests to these endpoints will return JSON objects with the following fields: "pepperName", "pepperScovilleUnitMinimum", "pepperScovilleUnitMaximum", "pepperHeatClass".
+Invalid requests, such as when an entry is not found or when a user attempts to create a pepper with a duplicate name, will return errors.
+In case of an error, a message will be displayed on screen with details about the issue and the error is logged in the application's log file.

+**Example JSON request body:**
+{
+  "pepperName": "SomePepper",
+  "pepperScovilleUnitMinimum": 100000,
+  "pepperScovilleUnitMaximum": 350000
+}

+**Example JSON response body:**
+{
+  "pepperName": "SomePepper",
+  "pepperScovilleUnitMinimum": 100000,
+  "pepperScovilleUnitMaximum": 350000,
+  "pepperHeatClass": "hot"
+}

 ### UNIT TESTS
 To run the unit tests for PepperApp, follow these steps: